scottfr/SystemsBook/The Process of Modeling/Process of Modeling.md

 ### Group Model Building

-Group modeling sessions are a powerful tool to capitalize on the collective thoughts of a group to inform model structure and design.
+A group modeling session is a powerful tool to capitalize on the collective thoughts of a group to inform model structure and design.
 Instead of individually surveying experts and those involved in a system, a group session with many interested parties can be conducted.
-The term "group model building" is a bit of a misnomer as generally the model itself will be built away from the group by the facilitator or modeler and the group work will be focused on identifying and ranking key variables and mechanisms and developing high-level causal loop or stock and flow diagrams.
+The term "group model building" is a bit of a misnomer, as generally the model itself will be built away from the group by the facilitator or modeler.
+The group work will be focused on identifying and ranking key variables and mechanisms, and developing high-level causal loop or stock and flow diagrams.
 See @Andersena:1997tg for a very practical overview of running and facilitating group model building sessions.

 Group modeling sessions can also benefit an organization independently of the success or failure of the model itself.
-You might expect that the mental models of individuals within an organization would be aligned and the members of the organization would share a common objective and understanding of the challenges and needs required to achieve this objective.
-However, this is often not the case as different organization members may hold distinct mental models of the organization's purpose and operation within the world.
-Additionally, it is quite possible that these differences may never be realized as people may fail to adequately communicate their mental models assumptions and beliefs during the course of regular interactions.
+You might expect the mental models of individuals within an organization to be aligned.
+You may also expect the members to share a common objective and understanding of the challenges and requirements to achieve this objective.
+However, this is often not the case, as different members may hold distinct mental models of the organization's purpose and operation within the world.
+Additionally, it is quite possible that these differences may never be realized, as people may fail to adequately communicate their mental model assumptions and beliefs during the course of regular interactions.

-The group modeling process can force the concrete discussion of and revealing of these mental models and the stakes involved in having these differences.
-Once they are revealed, they can be discussed and reconciled, potentially leading to a greater congruity of viewpoints within the group and a greater shared purpose. @Vennix:1993wv carried out a survey of participants in group model building sessions and found that this process led to insights and a shared vision more quickly than occurred in standard meetings.
+The group modeling process can force the concrete discussion and revealing of these mental models, and the impact of the existence of these differences.
+Once revealed, the various models can be discussed and reconciled, potentially leading to a greater congruity of viewpoints within the group and a greater shared purpose. @Vennix:1993wv carried out a survey of participants in group model building sessions and found that this process led to insights and a shared vision more quickly than occurred in standard meetings.

 ## Wrapping it Up

 Completing a model is in some ways just the first step in a modeler’s work.
-Once the model is finished you need to make sure to develop adequate tests to ensure it is operating as designed.
+Once the model is finished you should develop adequate tests to ensure it is operating as designed.
 Moreover, a model by itself is often of little use.
-You will need to develop extensive sets of documentation, manuals and tutorials if you want the model to be used in practice by people other than yourself.
+You will need to develop extensive sets of documentation, manuals, and tutorials if you want the model to be used in practice by anyone other than yourself.
 Such efforts take time.
 Writing clear and useful documentation is a skill in itself and, if done right, may take as long as developing the model in the first place!

 In general, it is important to remember the 80/20 rule which also applies to modeling.
-The first 80% of modeling work generally only takes 20% of the time while the last 20% of the work can take four times as long.
+The first 80% of modeling work generally only takes 20% of the time, while the last 20% of the work can take four times as long.
 Getting the small details right in a model can take much longer than implementing the bulk of the model structure.

 ~ Exercise

 You have been asked to model crime trends in a major city.
-Write out a general overview of stages you might take to developing this model from start to finish.
+Compose a general overview of the stages you might take to develop this model from start to finish.

 ~ End Exercise